afterthings7/local-ai-stack/docs/future-projects/bones-brigade-ui.md

 # Bones Brigade Control Deck - Complete Specification

-You are Claude acting as a senior full-stack engineer.
 Build a Mac-friendly local "Bones Brigade Control Deck" UI that integrates Ollama (local LLM) and ComfyUI (Stable Diffusion).
-I'm on Mac Silicon.
+Target: Mac Silicon.
 ComfyUI is installed and running; Ollama will be installed and running locally.

 ## Goals